Tdebel/ferritin-ai/README.md

 ```
 |- ferritine.py
 |- model
-  |- siemens_model.py # change the name in the script to roche if you want to use the other model
+  |- siemens_model.py # or put the roche model here
 |- input_excel.xlsx
 ```

-Make sure that the excel file has the column names as depeicted above.
+Make sure that the excel file has the column names as depicted above.
+There is a template excel file available in the `apply model` folder.
 The ferritine scores predicted by the model will be written to `output.xlsx`.